Henrydykee/Henrydykee/README.md

 Here are some of Henry's skills and accomplishments:

-- Over four years of experience in Flutter
+- Over four years of experience in dart
 - Expert in both native and cross-platform development
 - Experience with a wide range of mobile development tools and technologies
 - Strong understanding of mobile app design and user experience